 Note that as of UPDATE 31's changes to how Taunt works on the backend of the game (Waking Flame DLC), skills like Unrelenting Grip or Silver Leash as discussed below NO LONGER HAVE SOFT TAUNTS!!

 If a tank doesn't "hard taunt" things first or during the fight, the mobs/bosses can soft aggro or get soft taunted by the source of damage, healing, etc.

-Perhaps the most well known example of a soft taunt is the Dragonknight's Unrelenting Grip (chains) which areare unique in that they actually apply a taunt effect--it's not just a matter of getting aggro because you damaged them, but there is an actual special taunt effect that gets applied.
+Perhaps the most well known example of a soft taunt was the Dragonknight's Unrelenting Grip (chains) which areare unique in that they actually apply a taunt effect--it's not just a matter of getting aggro because you damaged them, but there was an actual special taunt effect that gets applied.
 It lasts for only 2s and does not override any of the 15s taunts.
-But it is a taunt and can produce strange effects as a result (e.g., the bug where chaining Z'Maja's dead body during execute could cause the kite tank to be briefly considered as the MT and cause them to get baneful instead of the actual MT).
+But it was a taunt and can produce strange effects as a result (e.g., the bug where chaining Z'Maja's dead body during execute could cause the kite tank to be briefly considered as the MT and cause them to get baneful instead of the actual MT).

 Otherwise, you can soft taunt with AOEs such as Wall of Elements, Spear Shard, Caltrops, etc.

 For the state of constant aggro without hard taunting, every boss and every mob has their own quirks with soft taunts or soft aggro.
 For example, Axes on the Mage fight in Aetherian Archive will stick on you like white on rice after being initially hard taunted.
 Ice Atronachs during the Lokkestiiz fight in Sunspire will immediately lose aggro the moment your hard taunt durations run out.

 There's one thing above all that can immediately eliminate any soft aggro or soft taunt: getting stunned.